openshift/machine-config-operator/docs/OSUpgrades.md

-The bootstrap node's `bootkube.sh` service pulls the release image, which contains a reference to the MCO (`machine-config-operator`) and also a reference to a newer `machine-os-content`.
+The bootstrap node's `bootkube.sh` service pulls the release image, which contains a reference to the MCO (`machine-config-operator`) and also a reference to a newer `rhel-coreos`.
 The `bootkube.sh` service runs the MCO in "bootstrap" mode to generate and serve Ignition to the master machines.

 The control plane nodes wait in the initramfs, retrying until they are able to fetch the Ignition config from the bootstrap node.

-When that succeeds, the above process of `machine-config-daemon-firstboot.service` runs which extracts OS updates from the `machine-os-content` container image, and the control plane nodes each reboot (before `kubelet.service` has started).
+When that succeeds, the above process of `machine-config-daemon-firstboot.service` runs which performs OS update using rpm-ostree by specifying refspec that references `rhel-coreos` image and the control plane nodes each reboot (before `kubelet.service` has started).

 When the control plane nodes reboot and form a cluster, the bootstrap node is torn down.